lee-joanne/geo-quiz/README.md

 * ### Unfixed Bugs

 - The main unfixed bug to mention is when the website is previewed on Google DevTools in the Surface Duo and Nest Hub viewports, the website is not very vertically responsive to these devices.
 The homepage container / question area will overlap the footer container.
 In the Nest Hub viewport, the 'Next' button will halfway inaccessible due to the footer container, creating a bad user experience.
 I tried to fix this bug by creating a height media query.
-However, when adding height media queries, the smaller devices such as iPhone SE and iPhone XR viewports got tampered with so I have decided to prioritize width responsiveness over height responsiveness since users will most likely be viewing from iPhone SE and iPhone XR devices than Nest Hub and Surface Duo devices.
+However, when adding height media queries, the smaller devices such as iPhone SE and iPhone XR viewports got tampered with so I have decided to prioritize width responsiveness over height responsiveness since it is more likely that users will be viewing from iPhone SE and iPhone XR devices than Nest Hub and Surface Duo devices.

 * ### Fixed Bugs